igrishaev/dos-and-donts/README.md

 - Prefer those languages that could give you a single compiled file as a result of you effort (both binary or bytecode).
 C-family, Go, Rust, Haskell, Java-family are OK.
-PHP, Python, Ruby, Perl, JavaScript are not OK.
+PHP, Python, Ruby, Perl, JavaScript are less OK.

+- Take a look at functional languages even you don't have intentions using them in your daily work.

+- You'd better try not modern languages but rather old ones.
+Small-talk, Lisp, OCaml would be a great choice.

 ### [Workspace](#workspace)

 - Keep you desktop free from unused items.

-- The more gadgets you need having around, the less you are productive.
+- The more gadgets you need having around the less you are productive.
 Ideally, you only need your Mac connected to the Internet.

 - Use messagers on mobile only except those you need to communicate with your